-While your vision may be to teach online classes in a more extended sense (i.e. a six week course), it can be easier to begin with a single class, workshop, or tutorial.
-Once you’ve mastered this, you can replicate and expand the process into a longer format.
+While your vision may be to teach online classes in a more extended sense (i.e. a six-week course) it can be easier to begin with a single class, workshop, or tutorial.
+Once you’ve created your first online class you can replicate and expand the process into a longer format.

 You’ve probably seen a lot of stuff like this for sale online.
 Whether it’s a video lecture about the practical uses of aromatherapy, or a PDF explaining how to organize every room of your house, guides and tutorials are usually one-offs.
 The goal of a successful guide or tutorial is to engage that customer so that they will come back for more.
 Follow these simple tips to ensure your guide or tutorial is effective:

 We’ve all experienced an online how-to that disappoints- whether from a lack of quality information, or the feeling that you could get the same level of information from a five minute Google search.
-Focus on functionality and specificity.
+Focus on functionality and specificity as you create your online classes.
 Aim to provide your audience with tools they can truly implement.

 This part is tricky.
 The goal is simple, though.
-You want to make sure that your personality, or your brand’s messaging, shines through.
+When you teach online classes you want to make sure that your personality, or your brand’s messaging, shines through.
 Give your customers a reason to come back again, whether it’s the sense of humor you bring to your lessons, or the enviable ombre’d hair you rock during a video.
 It can be easy to overdo this.
 We’ve all seen branding go overboard with wannabe Instagram celebrities.
 There is definitely an art to finding the right balance.
 When in doubt, ask a friend or colleague to take a look and offer their thoughts.